top of page

 What is Alimony?

 Alimony, also called spousal support or spousal maintenance, is money one spouse pays to the other after a divorce.
 The main goal is to help the lower-earning spouse keep the same living standard they had during the marriage.
-In Illinois, alimony rules are set by the Illinois Marriage and Dissolution of Marriage Act to make sure neither spouse is unfairly affected by the divorce.

 Illinois law recognizes several types of alimony, each tailored to address the specific needs and circumstances of divorcing couples.
 These varying types of alimony allow more comprehensive solutions to issues within divorce and ensure that support arrangements are fair and appropriate for different situations.
 Types of alimony the court may award include the following: